bradbunce/launchdarkly-lambda-logger/README.md

 ### Logger Methods

-- `initialize(sdkKey: string, context: Object): Promise<void>`
+- `initialize(sdkKeyOrClient: string | Object, context: Object): Promise<void>`
-  - Initializes the logger with LaunchDarkly credentials
+  - Initializes the logger with either a LaunchDarkly SDK key or an existing LaunchDarkly client instance
+  - When using a SDK key, a new client will be created
+  - When using an existing client, the logger will use that client instead of creating a new one
   - Must be called before using any logging methods

 - `fatal(...args: any[]): Promise<void>`